msveshnikov/style-scanner/server/index.md

 The server (in server/index.js) provides the backend services for the AutoResearch application.
 Its main responsibilities are:

-- **AI-Power Presentation Creation:** Accepts requests to generate presentations using AI models (e.g., GPT and Gemini models).
+- **AI-Power Insight Creation:** Accepts requests to generate insights using AI models (e.g., GPT and Gemini models).
 - **User Management:** Integrates user routes and subscription-based limitations.
-- **Content Serving:** Serves static assets (from the dist directory), landing pages, and presentation pages with dynamic metadata.
+- **Content Serving:** Serves static assets (from the dist directory), landing pages, and insight pages with dynamic metadata.
 - **Webhook Integration:** Processes Stripe webhook events to update user subscription statuses and send relevant analytics events.
 - **Metrics and Logging:** Uses Prometheus metrics (via express-prom-bundle), morgan for logging,